resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

                 errorResponse(form, errors, "signup.peb")
             }
             success { form ->
-                // Signup user with this form
+                // Signup user with the date on the form and redirect to /signup/success httpSeeOther("/signup/success")
-                httpSeeOther("/signup/success")
             }
         }